inamiy/YIVariableViewSize/README.md

 ----------

 `YIVariableViewSize` is actually an abstract concept written as ObjC-protocol style.
-Thus, You should conform your UIView subclass to `<YIVariableViewSize>` protocol and implement its methods as follows:
+Thus, your job is to conform your UIView subclass to `<YIVariableViewSize>` protocol and implement its methods something like this:

 ```
 - (CGSize)sizeThatFits:(CGSize)size